Manisha0420/to-do-list/README.md

 To-Do List:
 This is a simple To-Do List web application hosted on GitHub Pages.

-Live Demo :  Click here to view the project

 Features:
 Add tasks to the list
 Mark tasks as completed